🌍 Introduction

 Why Does Stress Worsen Your Menopausal Symptoms?

 During menopause, it affects various hormones in your body, and it is not just limited to estrogen and progesterone.
-It is also affected by the interplay among the hormones like cortisol, the stress hormone; insulin; and estrogen, usually known as a hormonal axis.
+It is also affected by the interplay among the hormones like cortisol, the stress hormone; insulin; and estrogen, usually known as a hormonal axis.⭐ At the time when a person is undergoing chronic stress, their body will continuously generate the cortisol hormone, and this increased level of cortisol can:

 - Affects your estrogen secretion and regulation process